edward-murrell/ble2mqtt/README.md

 BLE 2 MQTT adapter

-For use with home assistant.
+For use with home assistant and Xiaomi Mijia BT sensors.